bruvellu/cephalic-furrow/3-text/furrow.md

 When embryonic tissues extend or invaginate, they push and pull on neighboring tissues.
 These mechanical interactions provide essential information to embryonic cells throughout development and ultimately shape the end morphology of tissues and organs [@Collinet2021-qa].
 However, how mechanical forces influence the *evolution* of morphogenesis in early embryonic development remains unclear.
 To investigate the interplay between genetics and mechanics during the evolution of morphogenesis, we studied a prominent but enigmatic epithelial fold that forms in the head--trunk boundary of flies during gastrulation---the cephalic furrow [@Hartenstein1985-zs; @Spencer2015-td].

-While theoretical works suggest that mechanical forces may have been crucial for the establishment of developmental programs at the dawn of animal evolution [@Newman2000-oz], However, these ideas have not been tested empirically.

 <!--- Morphogenesis is a complex sequence of patterning and physical events.-->
 <!--- Under genetic control, tissues can fold via intrinsic cell-generated forces.-->